alchemyplatform/alchemy-mcp-server/README.md

 This configuration allows you to use the server without manually cloning the repository.

+### Environment Variables

+The MCP server requires the following environment variable:

+- `ALCHEMY_API_KEY` - Your Alchemy API key (required for all blockchain data queries)

+**For transaction and swap functionality**, you must also configure:

+- `AGENT_WALLET_SERVER` - URL of a configured wallet agent server that handles Smart Contract Account operations

+⚠️ **Important**: The `sendTransaction` and `swap` methods will not function without a properly configured wallet agent server.
+These methods require external wallet infrastructure to handle signing and broadcasting transactions.

 ## Available Methods

 You can prompt your AI agent to use the following methods: